 "My favorite thing is a 19th-century, 9-inch cast iron skillet that had seen lots of life by the time I've found it for very little money in the back of a dusty antique store in Vermont.
 I only wash it with a soapy sponge and quickly rinse away the suds, then dry it over low heat.
 I usually leave it on the stovetop because it's just so beautiful.

-It does regular skillet things well, but it also toasts nuts evenly, browns a grilled cheese sandwich beautifully, and reheats a slice of yesterday’s pizza like it just came out of the oven.
-Here’s a similar pan to mine, though not exact.” ~ Sheryl
+It does regular skillet things well, but it also toasts nuts evenly, browns a grilled cheese sandwich beautifully, and reheats a slice of yesterday's pizza like it just came out of the oven.
+Here's a similar modern pan, though not exact." ~ Sheryl

 10. Chef's Knife and Stone Sharpener // Sabrina Modelle, Recipe Contributor